-Little Elm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Little Elm is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Little Elm who work in office and administrative support (16.40%), management occupations (13.21%), and sales jobs (11.68%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Little Elm is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Little Elm is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Little Elm who work in management occupations (15.28%), office and administrative support (10.78%), and computer science and math (9.24%).

 Also of interest is that Little Elm has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Little Elm is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Little Elm really has some of the features that families look for when choosing a good community to raise children.
 Is Little Elm perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Little Elm is that it can take a long time to commute to work.
 In Little Elm, the average commute to work is 35.33 minutes, which is quite a bit higher than the national average.

 Little Elm is one of the most well-educated cities in the nation.
 43.13% of adults in Little Elm have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.